Leptochloa crinita

 Grasses also play an important role in the ecology of soil, and because they are monocots, they can be planted close to other species of plants (the nature of the root systems of monocots renders them less imposing on neighboring plants).
 They hold soil down and help prevent erosion.
 Many species are pioneer plants that convert disturbed soils into hospitable places for other plants.

-The generic name is derived from the Greek words ληπτος (leptos), meaning "thin," and χλοα (chloa), meaning "grass," referring to the inflorescences. crinita means having long, soft hairs.
+The generic name is derived from the Greek words leptos, meaning "thin," and chloa, meaning "grass," referring to the inflorescences. crinita means having long, soft hairs.
+There are 30 species of Leptochloa in Asia, Australia, and the Americas.

 Found on dry flats, in canyons and on rocky slopes below 4,000 ft in Arizona, southern New Mexico, southern Texas, and south into southern Mexico.